-Coconut milk is a thick and creamy liquid that is extracted from the pulpy meat of a coconut.
-It is widely used in Indian, South Asian, Pacific Island and Caribbean cuisine to bring a creamy, cool flavor to spicy curries, stews and stir-fries.
+Coconut milk is a thick and creamy liquid that's extracted from the pulpy meat of a coconut.
+It's widely used in Indian, South Asian, Pacific Island and Caribbean cuisine to bring a creamy, cool flavor to spicy curries, stews and stir-fries.

-Pour in coconut milk after you have sauteed your meat or vegetables.
+- Pour in coconut milk after you have sautéed your meat or vegetables.

-Turn the heat down to low and do not boil the dish once coconut milk has been added.
+- Turn the heat down to low and do not boil the dish once coconut milk has been added.

-Stir the dish constantly while it is cooking to avoid curdling, using a flat, wide spatula.
+- Stir the dish constantly while it is cooking to avoid curdling, using a flat, wide spatula.
 Use the spatula to lift and turn the liquid.

 Add a teaspoon of cornstarch to a dish to prevent curdling of coconut milk.
 Adding cornstarch will also thicken the sauce, so don't use it if you're making a dish that requires a thin sauce.